 Father God, life, liberty, and true happiness are only available in You.
-Help us come to You with humble and open arms.
+Would You help us come to you with humble and open arms.
 Allow us to receive Your life-changing grace.
 We're delighted to be beggars in Your kingdom.